 Occasionally it might be necessary to have your diff assembled locally, or to have it removed and reinstalled to the vehicle.
 In that case the new parts or new differential can be sent directly to one of our partner workshops.
-These workshops are the only premises where relationships have been built over time, and these persons are trusted to install your new limited slip differential.
-This list of workshops represents some of the very best independent service centres in Australia.
+This list of workshops represents some of the very best independent European service centres in Australia.
 Their values and work ethics are line line with Diff Lab's own.
 Diff Lab deals directly with the workshop owners to offer you the very best service and support.

 Diff Lab has relationships with other trusted workshops and differential builders who are not listed here.
 First and foremost if Diff Lab assembles the differential, it will be assembled correctly.
 This should be your first preference.